rust-lang/prev.rust-lang.org/faq.md

 <h2 id="numerics">Numerics</h2>

-### Should I default to using `f32` or `f64`?
+### Which of `f32` and `f64` should I prefer to floating-point math?

 The choice of which to use is dependent on the focus of the program.

 If you're interested in the greatest degree of precision with your floating point numbers, then `f64` is the preferred choice.
-If you're more interested in keeping the size of the value small, then `f32` is better.
+If you are more interested in keeping the size of the value small or being maximally efficient, and are not concerned about the associated innacuracy of having fewer bits per value, then `f32` is better.

 All things being equal, `f64` is likely a better default.